art-emini/DuckEngine/README.md

 1. Setup webpack/parcel and tsconfig.
 2. Import DuckEngine and Duck for types.

-Not working ?
+Not working?
 Add the following to your tsconfig.json

 ```json
 {